What Is Tallow? Benefits, Nutrition Facts, Uses and Side Effects - Dr. Axe

 Many other fast food restaurants did, too, including Burger King, Wendy’s, Hardee’s, Arby’s, Dairy Queen, Popeyes and Bob’s Big Boy.

 For centuries, tallow (or beef fat) was considered a healthy and delicious fat for frying, baking and more.
-It was only once cheap, highly processed vegetable oils became widely available in the U.S. and elsewhere that tallow and similar animals fats (like schmaltz and lard) went out of fashion.
+It was only once cheap, highly processed vegetable oils became widely available in the U.S. and elsewhere that tallow and similar animal fats (like schmaltz and lard) went out of fashion.

 Grass-fed beef fat can be a great source of oleic acid, conjugated linoleic acid (CLA) and other fatty acids that are thought to be good for increasing “good” cholesterol levels and supporting cognitive/brain health and a strong metabolism.